pcdslab/specollate-page/index.md

     - `out_pin_dir`: Absolute path to a directory where percolator pin files will be saved.
 The directory must exist; otherwise, the process will exit with an error.
     - Set database search parameters e.g. `precursor_mass_tolerance` etc.

+5. Execute the specollate_search file:
+`./specollate_search`
+If you want to use the preprocessed spectra from a previous run, use the `-p False` flag:
+`./specollate_search -p False`

-5. Once the search is complete; you can analyze the percolator files using the crux percolator tool:
+6. Once the search is complete; you can analyze the percolator files using the crux percolator tool:
 ```shell
 cd <out_pin_dir>
 crux percolator target.pin decoy.pin --list-of-files T --overwrite T